spidermoy/Model_Checking-LTL-CTLS/README.md

 ## How to use:

-1. Se compila el código tecleando: ghc -O2 Main.hs
-2. El programa puede correrse de la siguiente manera:
+1. Copile the project:

+`ghc -O2 --make -threaded Main.hs`

+2. Run the program:

    * Para correr un experimento aleatorio LTL: